Estimated reading time: 10 minutes

 What Causes Miscarriage?

 The causes of pregnancy loss vary, and they’re often unknown.
 Though, it is believed that about half of miscarriages are caused by genetic abnormalities.
-For example, an embryo, or fertilized egg, may get the wrong number of chromosomes (2).
-Chromosomes are what carry a person’s genes and determine their traits, and sometimes an abnormal structure or number of chromosomes can cause an embryo to not develop properly.
+For example, chromosomes are what carry a person’s genes and determine their traits.
+Sometimes an embryo, or fertilized egg, may get the wrong number of chromosomes (2) or develop an abnormal structure.
+This can cause an embryo to not develop properly and result in miscarriage.

 The good news is that most chromosome problems are not inherited.
 They’re just happenstance and are unlikely to happen again in subsequent pregnancies.
 If a person experiences multiple early pregnancy losses — usually three in a row — genetic counseling can be done to try to find the cause.